IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/REVIEW.md

 6. You need to develop a project that is as cost-effective as possible.
 For which reasons would you pick serverless?

-[X] Serverless outsourcing leads to less infrastructure, operational, and development costs.
+[x] Serverless outsourcing leads to less infrastructure, operational, and development costs.
 [x] Serverless only charges for time when code is executing.
-[ ] Serverless applications can run in low-cost, pre-allocated capacity you can purchase in advance.
+[!]
+Serverless applications can run in low-cost, pre-allocated capacity you can purchase in advance.

 Note: Make sure you select all of the correct options—there may be more than one!